s0md3v/dump/twitter-status/README.md

 ![demo](/twitter-status/demo.png)

 ## Setting up

+> Note: If you are on windowss, scroll down to the FAQ section for general directions about how to get this working on windows.

 1. Install `selenium` and `scapy` python libraries. (or alternatively `python3-selenium` and `python3-scapy` packages)
 2. Download the latest [geckodriver](https://github.com/mozilla/geckodriver/releases), rename the downlaoded file to `geckodriver` and put it in `/usr/bin` directory
 3. Find the network interface you are going to monitor for twitter activity with `ifconfig` (or whatever you prefer)